carsonbergen/3DLib/Characters/CharacterBody3D/FPS/readme.md

 ## PlayerSettings
 Godot resource for player settings.
-- Look sensitivity: how fast the camera moves when not ADSed.
+- `lookSensitivity`: how fast the camera moves when not ADSed.
-- ADS sensitivity: how fast the camera moves when ADSed.
+- `adsSensitivity`: how fast the camera moves when ADSed.
 - FOV: saved FOV setup for the player.
 - Jump distance: how far the player will jump forward.
 - Walk speed: how fast the player walks by default.